ExplicITConsulting/ExplicITConsulting.github.io/docs/services.md

         <h3>Program and Portfolio Management</h3>
         <ul>
           <li>Implement, assess and optimize program and portfolio management structures - from hands-on quick wins to establishing a PMO</li>
-          <li>Establishing project portfolio management principles</li>
+          <li>Establish project portfolio management principles</li>
           <li>Lead and govern programs and project portfolios</li>
           <li>Define and monitor entry and filter criteria</li>
           <li>Create courses of action and bring them to a decision</li>
-          <li>Steering the portfolio to ensure support for strategic objectives and proper prioritisation, and providing input to senior leadership</li>
+          <li>Steer the portfolio to ensure support for strategic objectives and proper prioritisation, and provide input to senior leadership</li>
           <li>Project recovery and turnaround</li>
         </ul>
       </div>